efnats/chiagarden/plot_over/README.md

 Automatically delete old plots to make room for new ones during replotting.
 Ensures a configurable number of drives always have free space.

+## Why Keep Multiple Disks Free?

+Modern GPU plotters create plots in 2-5 minutes.
+These plots are initially written to a fast NVMe SSD, then transferred to HDDs for permanent storage.
+The problem: **a single HDD is too slow to keep up with GPU plotting speed.**

+The solution is parallel writes to multiple HDDs.
+MadMax's [`chia_plot_sink`](https://github.com/madMAx43v3r/chia-plot-sink) distributes incoming plots across all available drives simultaneously.
+But this only works if multiple drives have free space ready to receive plots.

+`plot_over` ensures you always have N drives with enough free space by automatically deleting the oldest plots of specified compression levels.
+This keeps your replotting pipeline flowing without manual intervention.

+**Example:** With `amount_free_disks=3`, you always have 3 HDDs ready.
+While one receives a plot, the next two are standing by.
+By the time all three have received a plot, the first one is ready again.

+> **See also:** [plotsink](../plotsink/) wraps `chia_plot_sink` and uses [taco_list](../taco_list/) to automatically discover all your CHIA drives—no manual drive list needed.

 ## Features

 - **Smart deletion** – Removes oldest plots of specified compression levels